MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-troubleshooting.md

   - The attestation provider has been accidentally deleted.
   - The firewall was configured for the attestation provider, but it doesn't allow access to Microsoft services.
   - An intermittent network error causes the attestation provider to be unavailable.
 - Your Azure SQL logical server is not authorized to send attestation requests to the attestation provider.
 Make sure the administrator of your attestation provider has added the database server to the Attestation Reader role.
-For more information, see [Grant your Azure SQL database server access to your attestation provider](/azure/azure-sql/database/always-encrypted-enclaves-configure-attestation#grant-your-azure-sql-database-server-access-to-your-attestation-provider).
 - The validation of the attestation policy fails (in step 3 of the above workflow).
   - An incorrect attestation policy is the likely root cause.
 Make sure you're using the Microsoft-recommended policy.
 For more information, see [Create and configure an attestation provider](/azure/azure-sql/database/always-encrypted-enclaves-configure-attestation#create-and-configure-an-attestation-provider).
   - The policy validation may also fail as a result of a security breach compromising the server-side enclave.